patricia264/proseminar_geocomputation_patriciagribi/README.md

 For the following project, the variables of interest are temperature and CO2 over time.
 These variables will be conducted from different datasets and therefore different sources:

-- Mauna Loa CO2 trends [Lan et al. 2023]: Globally averaged marine surface annual mean CO2 data, from 1979 until 2022, in ppm
+- Antarctic surface temperature and elevation during the Last Glacial Maximum [Buizert et al. 2021]:
+  Temperature and elevation reconstructions for 7 Antarctic ice core locations for the past 40,000 years, based on Antarctic ice core borehole temperature and d15N.

 - Corrected EPICA Dome C CO2 record [Bereiter et al. 2015]: data of different ice cores with different dephts.
 CO2 in ppm in it.
 EDC dome from 560-806 kyr (from 560'000 - 806'000 yrs).

+- Mauna Loa CO2 trends [Lan et al. 2023]: Globally averaged marine surface annual mean CO2 data, from 1979 until 2022, in ppm

 - PAGES2k Common Era Surface Temperature Reconstructions [Neukom et al. 2019]: 2,000-year-long global
   mean temperature reconstructions using seven different statistical methods that draw from a global